countable/node-dogecoin/README.md

 TODO: Verify and test with Dogecoin.

-The [Bitcoin API](https://github.com/Weltschmerz/Kapitalize#commands) is supported as direct methods.
+The [Litecoin API](https://litecoin.info/Litecoin_API) is supported as direct methods.
 Use either camelcase or lowercase.

 ```js
 dogecoin.getNewAddress(function(err, address) {